 Connection Request

 A Connection Request frame contains a Frame Payload that is formatted as shown in Figure 1.
-It is transmitted by a node to request creation or modification of a connection with a hub, in particular, a Connected_NID, a wakeup arrangement, and optionally a scheduled allocation.
+It is transmitted by a node to request creation or modification of a connection with a hub.

 — Frame Payload format for Connection Request frames